Understanding lender requirements

 While it’s true that self-employed borrowers may have a tougher time getting approved for a personal loan, there are ways to overcome some of the common challenges when borrowing as a freelancer or small business owner.
 Here are some common obstacles and how to get around them:

-- Inconsistent income: When you’re self-employed, you usually don’t get a consistent paycheck.
+- Inconsistent income: Self-employed workers typically don’t get a consistent paycheck.
 This means your income can go up and down like a roller coaster, and lenders don’t like unpredictability.
 You can overcome this by providing multiple years of tax returns to show your overall income, proving your ability to repay the loan.

 - Hard to prove income: When you’re self-employed, you can’t just give lenders a W-2 or pay stubs to prove your earnings.
 You’ll need to prove your income by providing past tax returns and bank statements, which will show deposits into your account.

-- Complicated taxes: When you’re self-employed, your tax return may be harder for lenders to review.
+- Complicated taxes: Your tax return may also be harder for lenders to review.
 You’ll want to work with a company that understands business income, how Schedule C works and your overall tax return to get approval.

-- Higher debt load: As a self-employed business owner, you may have a large credit card balance or other business debt already, which increases your overall debt-to-income ratio.
+- Higher debt load: Self-employed business owners may have a large credit card balance or other business debt already, which increases your overall debt-to-income ratio.
 You’ll want to pay down your debts to improve your chances of qualifying.

 Tips for maintaining financial health